 This Proxy Card, when properly executed, will be voted "FOR" the Board nominees (Proposal Nos.
 1(a) through 1(k)) and "FOR" Proposal Nos.
-2 through 5 if no specification is made.
+2 through 5 if no specification is made and in accordance with the judgment of the persons named as Proxies herein on any other matters that may properly be put before the 2010 Annual General Meeting.